 If you’ve ever gone to an orchard, plucked an apple from a branch, and bitten into its crispy, juicy flesh, you know what fresh means.
 Food simply doesn’t get any tastier than when it travels only a few miles from the farm – or even just across the farm field – to your plate.
 Rich in small farms and aquaculture, Maine is the perfect place to explore the farm-to-table phenomenon that allows us to connect directly with our food sources and become conscious eaters.
-Over the course of this ten day trip, you’ll work on a local farm, interact with livestock, learn to make cheese, harvest local shellfish, visit farm-to-table restaurant experts, and even craft your own community dinner.
+Over the course of this ten day, summer farm camp for teens, you’ll work on a local farm, interact with livestock, learn to make cheese, harvest local shellfish, visit farm-to-table restaurant experts, and even craft your own community dinner.
 No farming experience necessary; just bring an open mind, hard working hands, and an adventurous palate.

 On the Farm, Cheese Making & Aquaculture

 We’ll have two home bases during our time together.
 The first few days will be spent exploring mid-coast Maine through a variety of introductory field trips.
-Here we’ll learn to make cheese and spend time with seafood harvesters off the coast, getting a taste for the amazing variety of food producers in the area.
+Here our organic farming youth program will learn to make cheese and spend time with seafood harvesters off the coast, getting a taste for the amazing variety of food producers in the area.
 Then we’ll transition to our primary farm where we’ll spend four days fully immersed in farm life.
 Living and working alongside our host farmers, we’ll learn about sustainability and what it means to make a living as a farmer.
 We’ll cook collaboratively and enjoy produce that we’ve harvested together.
 In the afternoons we’ll take time to play games, hike, swim, and enjoy our surroundings.

 Community Dinner, Kayaking & Farm to Table Meal